pahlawandevisa/Universal-PHP-Mailer/README.md

 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)
 [![If this project has business value for you then don't hesitate to support me with a small donation.](https://img.shields.io/badge/Donations-via%20Paypal-blue.svg)](https://www.paypal.me/PeterK93)

-Easy to use yet powerful PHP mailer capable of sending any type of content including plain text, html, inline images, and any kind and any number of attachments, hence *Universal*.
+Easy to use yet powerful PHP mailer capable of sending any type of content including plain text, HTML, inline images, and any kind and any number of attachments, hence *Universal*.

-## Self-configuring
+### Self-configuring
 If you have ever tried composing multipart MIME mail, you will know how cumbersome it can be.
 With *Universal PHP Mailer* you will no longer struggle figuring out where you put "this and that" content and within which boundary and in which order. *Universal PHP Mailer* is self-configuring.
 Just give it whatever content you have and fire it off.
 It will compose the correct MIME-compliant mail string with whatever parts, multiparts and boundaries are necessary.

-## Efficiency for High Volume Mailing (Bulk)
+### Efficiency for High Volume (Bulk) Mailing
 When using the `SMTP` method, the mailer reuses the same socket connection for sending multiple messages, thus achieving better efficiency than the `mail()` function method.

-## Handles Any Kind of Content
+### Handles Any Kind of Content

 Non-multipart mail--